 The religious studies major and minor are composed of a variety of classes across the disciplines.
 Below, you will find a description of both the core REL courses and those from other disciplines, composing the Global Perspectives, Disciplinary Approaches, and Electives categories.

 An interdisciplinary study of multiple world religions in their cultural, historical and political context.
 Students will investigate topics including belief structures, ritual systems, sacred literature, social dimensions and historical development of various religious traditions.
 The course will include identification and comparison of key aspects of religion across traditions.
 Fulfills one of the Foundation - Social and Behavioral Sciences.
 Fulfills Cultures - World Perspectives.
 Offered every semester.

 REL 200: Introduction to Religious Studies: Concepts, Methods & Traditions

 An interdisciplinary introduction to the history and traditions of major world religions, identifying and applying basic terminology and conceptual frameworks in the field of religious studies.
-Offered at least once each year.
-Credits: 3
+Offered fall and winter semesters.

 REL 300: Contemporary Theories and Issues in Religious Studies

 An analysis of how contemporary religions have been reframed in response to the secular and scientifically-oriented world, including the religious response to globally diverse religious perspectives.
-Topics may include religion and spirituality, fundamentalism, non-western religions, feminist perspectives and religion and environmentalism.
-Credits: 3
+Topics may include religion and spirituality, fundamentalism, nonWestern religions, feminist perspectives, and religion and environmentalism.
+Offered winter semester.

 REL 380: Special Topics in Religious Studies